Quasi-steady aerodynamics predicts the dynamics of flapping locomotion: Introduction

 In the sections that follow, we first introduce a mathematical model whose main innovations pertain to the aerodynamic coefficients and their dependencies on attack angle and Reynolds number.
 We then survey the key dynamical outputs for representative conditions and show that the model successfully reproduces the known phenomena.
 Taking advantage of the computational efficiency of the model and its dimensionless representation, we characterize the dynamical outputs with exhaustive sweeps across all conditions of interest.
+The results identify a critical criterion for take-off, a Strouhal number for steady forward flight, and a timescale dictating changes in flight speed, all of which are conserved across wide ranges of conditions.
 A sensitivity analysis then assesses how the model outputs depend on the values of the constant parameters.
 Finally, we exploit the mathematical tractability of model to analyze the transition via a linear stability analysis and aspects of the emergent forward flight state via an equilibrium analysis.
 We conclude by interpreting these findings, suggesting further work along this direction, and speculating about applications of the model to related problems.